-Sleep is important for growing tortoises, as it takes a lot of energy to develop into an adult.
-Baby tortoises will sleep as much as 22 hours a day, depending on their species.
+Sleep is important for growing tortoises, as it takes a lot of energy to grow and develop into an adult.
+Baby tortoises (hatchlings) will sleep for 19-22 hours a day, depending on their species.

 When the baby tortoise grows and matures into a juvenile tortoise, it should transition to a diurnal sleep schedule, only sleeping during the nighttime.

 A healthy adult tortoise will usually sleep for up to 12 hours.

 Temperature Is Too Low